 Committees on the Fiscal Responsibility and Budget Management Act

 In the year 2016, the NK Singh committee was set up by the government to review the FRBM Act.
 The task was to review the performance of the FRBM Act and suggest the necessary changes to the provisions of the act.
 The recommendations of the committee read that the government must target a fiscal deficit of 3 percent of the GDP in years up to March 31, 2020, subsequently cut it to 2.8 percent in 2020-21 and 2.5 percent by 2023.

 This article spoke about the FRBM Act, its provisions, and targets.
-It is a relevant topic for the UPSC Exam 2020 and falls under the topic “Indian Economy and issues relating to planning, mobilization of resources, growth, development and employment” in General Studies Paper 3.
+It is a relevant topic for the UPSC 2021 and falls under the topic “Indian Economy and issues relating to planning, mobilization of resources, growth, development and employment” in General Studies Paper 3.
 It is important to keep reading newspaper articles and editorials on this subject as it can be asked directly or indirectly in the IAS exam.
 Since there is a plethora of information on this subject, candidates should keep a note of all the points and material they have on this subject neatly classified.